search icon

 The biggest costs such as plane fares and hotel costs are easy to remember at tax time.
 But what’s easy to forget or lose are records of cab fares, tips and other incidental expenses.
 Those can add up, so don’t forget to record them while away.

 Want to sneak in a visit to your brother while you’re on a business trip?
 Or perhaps a day in the sun, if your business trip takes you to Southern California in the winter?
-Your personal costs, extra day in the hotel, extra day car rental, etc. are not deductible.
+Your personal costs, extra day in the hotel, extra day car rental, and so on are not deductible.
 But the rest of your business costs, including the plane fare to get to the business destination are probably still deductible.
 The deciding factor: was the primary motive for the trip business?

 Most business travel within the United States is likely to qualify for the travel expense deduction as long as it is necessary for your business.
 Rules vary for travel out of the country, so be sure to check with your accountant or other tax professional for details.